lakejs/lake-docs/reference/index.md

 ## readonly

-A `boolean` value defining whether the editor is in read-only mode.
-Setting it to `true` can be used to display the content in the view page.
+Enables read-only mode for viewing content without editing.
 You can visit the [Read-only mode](/examples/readonly) example to see how it displays.

 * Type: `boolean`
 * Default: `false`